-The values of $K{ta}$ are plotted for Events 1, 9 and 10 (Figure 4) and for all 10 events (Figure S6).
-429 For Event 1, the values of $K{ta}$ remain relatively constant throughout the duration of the event, 430 with only a slight increase towards the bed where the mean grain size might be expected to 431 increase.
-However, the $K{ta}$ values for Events 9 and 10 show a much more marked order of 432 magnitude increase within a small, restricted zone near the bed within in the very early ( $\sim 15$ 433 minute) stages of the flow.
-This suggests that there is an increase in grain size and sediment 434 concentration in this short initial period of near-bed flow, which is consistent with the 435 description of a 'frontal cell' as described in the turbidity current model of Azprioz-Zabala et al. 436 (2017).
-Much smaller increase in $K{ta}$ are observed near the bed in the sustained bodies of the 437 longer flows.
-This indicates that there is likely a greater proportion of coarser material in the 438 grain size distributions nearer the seafloor, as would be expected for Rouse-type sediment 439 concentration profiles (Rouse, 1937; Eggenhuisen et al., 2019).
-This effect would cause the 440 sediment attenuation coefficient to decrease with the increasing grain size near the bed (Figure 441 3d).
-The single grain size distribution model would thus cause an underestimation of 442 concentration in the near-bed region.
-There are no major increases in $K{ta}$ within the near-bed 443 444 region where sidelobe interference occurs, which suggests that backscatter magnitude is significantly greater than the sidelobe interference during the events (see Figure S1).
-However, if 445 there is any sidelobe interference, then it would likely cause on over-estimation of sedimentconcentration within the near-bed region.
+within in the very early (~15 min) stages of the flow.
+This suggests that there is an increase in grain size and sediment concentration in this short initial period of near-bed flow, which is consistent with the description of a "frontal cell" as described in the turbidity current model of Azpiroz-Zabala et al. (2017).
+Much smaller increase in $K{ta}$ are observed near the bed in the sustained bodies of the longer flows.
+This indicates that there is likely a greater proportion of coarser material in the grain size distributions nearer the seafloor, as would be expected for Rouse-type sediment concentration profiles (Eggenhuisen et al., 2019; Rouse, 1937).
+This effect would cause the sediment attenuation coefficient to decrease with the increasing grain size near the bed (Figure 3d).
+The single grain size distribution model would thus cause an underestimation of concentration in the near-bed region.
+There are no major increases in $K{ta}$ within the near-bed region where side lobe interference occurs, which suggests that backscatter magnitude is significantly greater than the side lobe interference during the events (see Figure S1).
+However, if there is any side lobe interference, then it would likely cause on over-estimation of sediment concentration within the near-bed region.

-448 5.
-Results
+5. Results

-449 5.1.
-Sediment concentration structure
+5.1.
+Sediment Concentration Structure

-The acoustic inversion method was applied to the ten turbidity current events in Figure 2.
+The acoustic inversion method was applied to the 10 turbidity current events in Figure 2.
 The resulting concentrations of suspended sediment (g/L) are shown in Figure 5.
 They were derived using a single (log-normal) grain size distribution derived for each flow, as the $D{50}$ values remained relatively constant for the duration of the flows.
 Thus, sediment concentration estimates assume that the grain size distribution does not vary both above the bed, and front to back of the flow.
-The median value of these log-normal grain size distributions in each different flow are given in Table 1, and they vary between 6.3 and 18 μm between flows.
+The median value of these log-normal grain size distributions in each different flow are given in Table 1, and they vary between 6.3 and 18 $\mu$ m between flows.

-457 Sediment concentrations decrease with height above the bed for the majority of the

-458 duration of the flows and are generally around ~50% higher than the concentrations

-459 derived using the uniform single (4.3 μm) grain size model previously reported in Azpiroz-

-460 Zabala et al. (see Figure S5 for all events).
-However, in a few locations, a higher sediment

-461 concentration is observed above an area of lower sediment concentration (green circles in Figure

-462 5).
-This type of inverted density structure would be unstable, and is thus most likely an artefact.

-463 We outline two different types mechanisms by which these artefacts are likely generated.
+Sediment concentrations decrease with height above the bed for the majority of the duration of the flows and are generally around ~50% higher than the concentrations derived using the uniform single (4.3 $\mu$ m) grain size model previously reported in Azpiroz-Zabala et al. (see Figure S5 for all events).
+However, in a few locations, a higher sediment concentration is observed above an area of lower sediment concentration (green circles in Figure 5).
+This type of inverted density structure would be unstable, and is thus most likely an artifact.
+We outline two different types mechanisms by which these artifacts are likely generated.

-464 5.1.1.
-Origin of artefacts
+5.1.1.
+Origin of Artifacts

-The first type of artefact tends to occur in the more powerful flows (circled in green in Figure 5).
-This type of artefact coincides with the thickest parts of these powerful flows, and is typically found in the region of the mixing interface with the ambient flow above the turbidity current.
+The first type of artifact tends to occur in the more powerful flows (circled in green in Figure 5).
+This type of artifact coincides with the thickest parts of these powerful flows, and is typically found in the region of the mixing interface with the ambient flow above the turbidity current.
+This type of artifact is thought to be related to backscatter from turbulent microstructure associated with gradients in either density, temperature, or salinity (Lavery et al., 2003).
+Similar smaller-scale artifacts occur in Event 4 (Figure 5).
+They have a periodicity of ~12 hr and are most likely related to internal tides flowing in the opposite direction to the turbidity current, increasing the shear and production of turbulent microstructure.